 Lee C. Buchheit is a partner based in the New York office of Cleary Gottlieb Steen & Hamilton LLP.

-Mr. Buchheit’s practice focuses on international and corporate transactions, including Eurocurrency financial transactions, sovereign debt management, privatization and project finance.
+Mr. Buchheit’s practice focuses on international financial transactions, including sovereign debt management, privatization and project finance.

 Mr. Buchheit is the author of two books in the field of international law and more than 40 articles on professional matters.
 He has served as an adjunct professor at the School for International and Public Affairs of Columbia University (1994-97), as a visiting professor at Chuo University in Japan (1997-98), as a Lecturer on Law at the Harvard Law School (2000), as a Visiting Lecturer in Law at the Yale Law School (2005), as an adjunct professor of law at Duke University Law School (2006-07), and as an adjunct professor of law at New York University Law School (2008).
 Mr. Buchheit is a Visiting Professorial Fellow in the Centre for Commercial Law Studies at the University of London and a Visiting Professor at the University of Edinburgh Law School.

 Mr. Buchheit was recognized by the Financial Times'

 U.S. Innovative Lawyers Report as one of the ten most Innovative Individuals of 2012 for his work on the Greek debt restructuring.
 In 2010, Mr. Buchheit received International Financial Law Review